Travel Information

 worth investing in a SIM card (for less than USD 15-20 if

-I remember correctly) and then buying top-up cards at 25-50
+I remember correctly) and then buying top-up cards at ubiquitous

-making/taking a call from just about anywhere in the network.
+of making/taking a call from just about anywhere in the domestic

-Alternatively, one can still purchase phone cards in various
+to purchase phone cards in various denominations from the

 To dial abroad, one must use the prefix '810', followed by